JUREMY PRIVACY POLICY

 9.1 How Do We Secure Personal data Transmissions?

 9.1.
 The Personal data you may enter on our Website is transmitted securely via Secure Sockets Layer (SSL) encryption.
 Our pages utilizing this technology will have URLs that start with HTTPS instead of HTTP.
-We request that you do not send sensitive Personal data to us by e-mail but instead use relevant secure transmissions.
-Please contact [email protected] if you have any questions or concerns.

 9.2.
 We maintain routines and measures to ensure that no unauthorized persons gain access to your personal data and that all processing of personal data takes place in accordance with applicable law.
 These measures include risk assessments, implementation of organizational and physical measures, as well as routines for handling of data and follow up requests regarding access to, rectification, block and deletion of personal data.